GTEC-UDC/linuxcnc_testbed/docs/source/doc/02_igus_dryve_d1/04_communication_page.md

 This section allows you to select whether communication with the dryve D1 controller's web server should be via an unencrypted HTTP connection or an encrypted HTTPS connection.
 For an HTTPS connection, an external certificate can be provided, or a self-signed certificate can be generated.

-In our test setup, the option to use an unencrypted HTTP connection was selected.
+In our testbed setup, the option to use an unencrypted HTTP connection was selected.

 ## Bus Systems